Norwegian Forest Cat Cat Grooming

 Hypertrophic cardiomyopathy (HCM) is the most common cardiac disease in cats and carries particular significance for Norwegian Forest Cat owners.
 For Norwegian Forest Cat cats, echocardiographic screening remains the primary detection method, as breed-specific genetic markers have not yet been validated.
 The American College of Veterinary Internal Medicine recommends echocardiographic screening beginning at 1-2 years of age and repeating annually or biennially for breeds with documented HCM predisposition.
 Left ventricular wall thickness exceeding 6mm on M-mode echocardiography is the diagnostic threshold.

-What are the most important considerations for norwegian forest cat cat grooming guide?
+What are the most important considerations for norwegian forest cat cat grooming health and comfort?

 Sources & References